beeking23/wall-plotter/README.md

 # Wall Plotter

-*By Barry King and the Quantum Tech Club*
+*By Carri King and the Quantum Tech Club*

 This is a self-contained hanging plotter based around the ESP8266.
 Please feel free to use and modify these sources as you wish.
 Please keep in mind that this is a spare time, hobby project, it's all still rather rough around the edges.